 Award Master Jury and on-site project review

-For the Fourteenth cycle, the master jury will hold two meetings before arriving at its final decisions.
-At the first meeting, the jury reviews the nominated projects and selects a shortlist of approximately 20 projects that are then subject to on-site review by experts in the field, usually architects, engineers or urban planners selected by the Award office.
+For the Fifteenth Cycle, the Master Jury will hold two meetings before arriving at its final decisions.
+At the first meeting, the Jury reviews the nominated projects and selects a shortlist of approximately 20 projects that are then subject to on-site review by experts in the field, usually architects, engineers or urban planners selected by the Award office.

 Announcement of shortlisted projects and Award recipients

 The projects shortlisted by the master jury are announced to the public at a press conference.
 Information on the projects is also disseminated through a broad campaign organized by the Award office.
 The shortlisted projects are also featured in the Award’s cyclical monograph and are presented at the award seminar, which is held at the end of the triennial cycle.